KevinFrancisJose/XeLaTeX---Resume/README.md

 \datedsection{..}{..} % modified section
 \datedsubsection{..}{..} % modifeid subsection
 ```
 Since most of the time you need to show aleast three workitems.
-Command below make simple to generate list of 3 items.
+Command below makes it simple to generate list of 3 items.
 ```
 \workitems{}{}{}
 ```